-\ Excludes certain charges.
-See slide 22 for reconciliation of Return on Capital Employed to Adjusted Return on Capital Employed and slide 23 for reconciliation of Cash Flows from Operating Activities to Adjusted Free Cash Flow.
+^{} Excludes certain charges.
+See slide 22 for reconciliation of Return on Capital Employed to Adjusted Return on Capital Employed, slide 23 for reconciliation of EBITDA to Adjusted EBITDA and slide 24 for reconciliation of Cash Flows from Operating Activities to Adjusted Free Cash Flow.

-\ \ Peer Group includes Schlumberger and Baker Hughes Company
+^{ } Peer Group includes Schlumberger and Baker Hughes Company